Using Digital Twins for Simulation

 Building a Large Simulation Model

-Simulations like this help systems managers plan logistics, evaluate decisions, and identify problems.
+Large simulations like this help systems managers plan logistics, evaluate decisions, and identify problems.
 They also can model live scenarios and help make predictions about the effects of decisions, such as airline schedule changes.
-By using digital twins to implement a simulation, you can easily scale the simulation to model realistic scenarios, such as an airline with thousands of flights and hundreds of thousands of active passengers.
-The ScaleOut in-memory computing platform uses a cluster of servers to seamlessly scale as the workload grows:
+By using digital twin objects to implement a simulation, you can easily scale the simulation to model realistic scenarios, such as an airline with thousands of flights and hundreds of thousands of active passengers.

 You can vary the speed that a simulation runs relative to real time.
 For example, simulations can run at the same speed as real time to help demonstrate and visualize evolving behavior.
 They can run faster than real time to deliver predictions as quickly as possible.